 Ghana’s defence, environment ministers killed in helicopter crash

-A helicopter crash has killed eight people including the nation’s defence and environment ministers, according to Ghana’s government.
+A helicopter crash has killed all eight people on board, including the nation’s defence and environment ministers, according to Ghana’s government.

 Defence Minister Edward Omane Boamah and Environment Minister Ibrahim Murtala Muhammed were among the victims of the crash in the southern Ashanti region of the country, said Julius Debrah, chief of staff to President John Mahama, on Wednesday.